You’ve got questions, and we’ve got answers!

 Can we get married in the Gardens?

 Absolutely, and we’d love you to get married in the Gardens.
-There are a number of beautiful sites to hold a wedding ceremony and which are roomy enough to support many guests.
+There are a number of beautiful sites to hold a wedding ceremony, capable of catering to multiple guests.

+The cost is just $220 per hour for outdoor locations, $440 per hour for the Fuchsia House and $550 per hour for the hire of the Conservatory.
 The Gardens are a very popular venue for weddings, so we strongly suggest bookings are made at least three months in advance.
-For further information phone (03) 6166 0456 weekdays only.
+For more information phone (03) 6166 0451 weekdays.

 Where is Peter Cundall’s Vegie Garden?